Dimitrios-P/Self-Study-Mechanical/README.md

+# Mechanical Engineering Notes

+Welcome to my Mechanical Engineering notes repository!
+This collection serves as a comprehensive guide for my self-study journey in Mechanical Engineering.

-# Self-Study-Mechanical
+# About

-This Repository is going to contain all of my personalized notes in Mechanical Engineering, including core fundamentals, and projects.

-Note: this is going to be a self study curriculum.
+This repository is a personalized collection of notes and projects that I have compiled while studying Mechanical Engineering independently.
+It is structured to help organize and document my learning process.